groundh0g/StimDeck/docs/_docs/01-downloads-page-picker.md

 <div class="download-heading"><a name="source-code"></a>For Developers</div>
 <div class="download-heading-text">
-<p>If you're looking for the Stimdeck source code, you're in the right place.</p>
+<p>If you're looking for the StimDeck source code, you're in the right place.</p>
 </div>

 <div class="download-blurbs">